Sustainability

 • Support our community to transition to clean renewable energy and install rooftop solar panels, with a target of 33% of all dwellings by 2025.

-Sustainable Living Programs
+Sustainable Living Program

 Everyone has a role to play in helping to protect our environment for future generations.
 Learn about the different Council programs available to help you save money, reduce carbon, and contribute toward a more sustainable Shoalhaven.